Continued from Misguided Mennonite

 “Anna… ANNA!
 Over here,” another voice shouted.
 I looked over and there was Bree.
 She was leaning against the edge of the boat with her legs crossed, one arm crossed over her stomach with her elbow resting on her hip holding a cigarette in her hand, “You heard your grandfather say Go look on the other side.
 It’s because you are a lesbian, Anna.
 Lesbian.”

 “Don’t let her confuse you, Anna.
 Bésame así despacito (kiss me slowly),” said George.
 Then I woke up to Marco Antonio Solis’s song La Venia Bendita blasting on the Latin TV channel.
-The channel was showing the countdown of best songs of the year.
+The channel was showing the countdown of the best songs of the year.

 I sat up and thought, “Ha li kringil!
 (Holy twisty bun!)”